You are hereIan P's Library Objects

 Originally intended to be just for Luftwaffe objects (hence "DLW"), this has actually grown a little since.
 It includes Flakvierling quad AA guns in defensive berms and out both grey and sand yellow (meshes for AA guns and MGs from Turbosquid), four fighter pens (two desert camo, two green camo), a small suspended net and a partially buried command bunker based on photographs of the one at Caffiers in Northern France.

 This library contains mainly Kubelwagens.
 Closed, Open, Screened and Canopy models are included with camo, sand and grey textures.
-Also included is an sdkfz7 Half track (mesh from Turbosquid) and a half-finished model of something that looks a bit like an Opel Blitz.
-The truck isn't mapped, textured or close to finished, I just forgot to remove it before compiling the library, so please only look at it if you want to laugh!
+Also included is an sdkfz7 Half track (mesh from Turbosquid) and a collection of Opel Blitz trucks including refueller, ambulance and two "General Duties" versions.
+The Blitz trucks are models from Turbosquid once more and thus far better quality than my own efforts!

-Two basically identical small British Anglican-style rough stone churchs with square tower, lich gate and assorted objects.
+Two basically identical small British Anglican-style rough stone churches with square tower, lich gate and assorted objects.
 The only difference between the churches is that the entrance swaps side from left to right.

 The original library, containing WW2 airfield objects - primarily grass banks of various descriptions to go around bombs, aircraft, a Ted Andrews Nissen Hut and similar, but also a small collection of 500lb bombs and a Nissen type bomb fusing hut.